code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 > Note that instances of the JmsTemplate class are thread-safe once configured.

-In the below `Sender` class, the `JmsTemplate` is autowired as the actual creation of the `Bean` will be done in a separate `SenderConfig` class.
+In the below `Sender` class, the `JmsTemplate` is auto-wired as the actual creation of the `Bean` will be done in a separate `SenderConfig` class.

 In this example we will use the `convertAndSend()` method which sends the given object to the specified destination, converting the object to a JMS message.